hyundai-robotics/doc-hi6-sdk/book.md

 n_res = 0   # response count
 ```

-Add the count-up operations of n_req and n_res to the implementation of the robot language commands.
+Add the count-up operations of n_requ and n_res to the implementation of the robot language commands.